 Bottom Line: While it’s the cheapest guitar Strandberg has on the market, being a stock model, this instrument is flawlessly designed and may very well be a lifetime investment.
 It is not particularly cheap, but it’s still the best headless guitar for the money in my opinion.

-2. EART Headless Electric Guitar (Best Value)
+2. EART Headless Electric Guitar (Budget Pick)

 Estimated Price: $300